A BEGINNER’S GUIDE TO THE GUARDIAN

-FINAL EDIT: THE GUARDIAN AND THE ELECTION (18th June): One last comment before I stop updating this post.
+FINAL EDIT: THE GUARDIAN AND THE ELECTION (18th June 2017): One last comment before I stop updating this post.
 I’ve mentioned Jeremy Corbyn a few times above because, while I am far to the left of him, and consider socialism to be, ultimately, hopeless, he does represent an alternative to neo-liberalism (i.e. he could improve the conditions of the prison) and, even more extraordinarily for a mainstream Western politician, is clearly a human being.
-No surprise then that, since his astonishingly unlikely election to the leadership of the Labour party, the Guardian has poured non-stop bile on him; article after article after article despairing over his ‘destroying’ the Labour party, criticising his cowardice, his unrealistic plans, his unelectable suit, his socialist footwear… on and on and on it has gone, with Jones and Monbiot offering, at best, the faintest, gentlest support imaginable, but more often than not this kind of thing.
+No surprise then that, since his astonishingly unlikely election to the leadership of the Labour party, the Guardian has poured non-stop scorn on him; article after article after article despairing over his ‘destroying’ the Labour party, criticising his cowardice, his unrealistic plans, his unelectable suit, his socialist footwear… on and on and on it has gone, with Jones and Monbiot offering, at best, the faintest, gentlest support imaginable, but more often than not this kind of thing.

 Then the election was called, Corbyn gained direct access to the media and his ratings began to rise, so much so that the week before the election he and May were more or less level in the polls.
 The Guardian’s reaction?
 Why, they all came out for Corbyn of course.
 No mention that just a few weeks before he was the red devil.
 Nope, he’s our man now.
 Jones was singing his praises, Monbiot was applauding, Lucy-Cosslett came out of the closet; even ultra-Zionist Jonathan Freedland and Blair groupie Polly Toynbee were half-heartedly waving their little Corbyn flags (Nick Cohen and Michael White didn’t get in on the act, but they were curiously hesitant about upturning their weekly bucket of Corbyn scorn).